SolidStateLEDLighting/indication_ws2812_5.2/README.md

 Colors may be of a single color or composed of a combination color.

-**Received Message Types**
+**Received Message Types:**

 1) Task Notification is used to set the color output intensity.
-2) A command sent to a Queue is used to trigger the output code and speed of the blinking.
+2) A 32 bit command sent to a Queue is used to trigger the output code and speed of the blinking.

 Typically, the user would set the intensity to an appropriate level for the hardware and then use commands to trigger output codes.
-The Queue depth is typically set to 3 and output codes can follow each other.
+The Queue depth is typically set to 3 and output codes will follow each other.

 ## Setting Output Intensity

 Intensity is held by an 8 bit values.
-We have the ability to easily send four 8 bit values in a task notification (32 bits).
-In our hardware, we only make use of the lowest 3 bytes for RGB color intensities.
+We have the ability to easily send four 8 bit values in a task notification (32 bits) but, our hardware only make use of the lowest 3 bytes for RGB color intensities.

 bits  7-0  set Red   intensity bits 15-8  set Green intensity bits 23-16 set Blue  intensity

 ## Setting the Code Number(s)

-**Format:**
+**32 Bit Format:**
-byte 1 \<colorA/cycles\>  byte 2 \<colorB/cycles\>  byte 3 \<color time on\>  byte 4 \<dark time off\>
+MSB byte 1 \<colorA/cycles\>  byte 2 \<colorB/cycles\>  byte 3 \<color time on\>  byte 4 \<dark time off\> LSB

 1st byte format for FirstColor is   MSBit  0x<Colors><Cycles>  LSBit
-\<Colors\>   0x1 = ColorA, 0x2 = ColorB, 0x4 = ColorC, 0x8 = ColorD (4 bits in use here)
+\<Colors\>   0x1 = ColorA, 0x2 = ColorB, 0x4 = ColorC (3 bits in use here)
 \<Cycles\>   13 possible flashes - 0x01 though 0x0E (1 through 13) Special Command Codes: 0x00 = ON State, 0x0E = AUTO State, 0x0F = OFF State (4 bits in use here)  NOTE: Special Command codes apply to the states of all LEDs in a combination color.

 Second byte is the Second Color/Cycles.